simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 ### void RecompileShaders()
 Platform-dependent function to reload the shaders - only use this for debug purposes.
 <a name="Resolve"></a>
-### void Resolve(simul::crossplatform::DeviceContext, simul::crossplatform::Texture, simul::crossplatform::Texture)
+### void Resolve(simul::crossplatform::GraphicsDeviceContext, simul::crossplatform::Texture, simul::crossplatform::Texture)
 Resolve an MSAA texture to a normal texture.
 <a name="ResourceBarrierUAV"></a>
 ### void ResourceBarrierUAV(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture texture)